What comes to mind when you think of a healthy diet?

 I love fish and chips, but if I only ate that greasy goodness, my gallbladder would yell at me like there’s no tomorrow!
 So I only eat it every once in a while and when I do I add a side salad or veggies to balance out the grease and give my digestive system a fighting chance.

-You know the old saying “Breakfast, the most important meal of the day” ?
+Do you know the old saying “Breakfast, the most important meal of the day”?

 Fats and Carbs